Anuranjan-Kumar/Face-Detection/README.md

 The three models are not connected directly; instead, outputs of the previous stage are fed as input to the next stage.
 This allows additional processing to be performed between stages; for example, non-maximum suppression (NMS) is used to filter the candidate bounding boxes proposed by the first-stage P-Net prior to providing them to the second stage R-Net model.

 ### Benchmarking Results
 The following tables shows the benchmark of this mtcnn implementation running on an Intel i7-3612QM CPU @ 2.10GHz, with a CPU-based Tensorflow 1.4.1.
+[Ref.
+4]

 #### Pictures containing single Face